 This results from drivers not checking carefully before changing lanes or not seeing a motorcycle due to a blind spot.
 Because of the motorcycle's low profile, it is often hidden from the driver's view.3.
 Lane Splitting

-States like California, motorcycles are allowed to travel between lanes of traffic.
+In states like California, motorcycles are allowed to travel between lanes of traffic.
 This often results in an accident since other vehicles are not expecting the motorcycle to be there.
 It also occurs due to the closeness of the motorcycle to the other vehicle.
-Even if the motorcyclist or the car/truck driver is cautious, there is often little room for either one to get out of harm’s way.4.
+Even if the motorcyclist or the car/truck driver is cautious, there is often little room for either to get out of harm's way.4.
 Opening of a Car Door

 This happens when a driver in a vehicle parked along a roadway suddenly opens their door without checking to see if a motorcyclist is approaching.5.
 Speeding